Does CBD Oil Expire? 2026 Guide to Shelf Life & Potency

 Does CBD oil expire faster once opened?

 Yes.
 Once opened, oxygen exposure accelerates degradation.
-Most opened bottles are best used within 6 to 12 months.
+Most opened bottles are best used within 6 months.

 Does expired CBD oil still work?